Web: http://jmason.org/ -- Email: jm at jmason.org

 In addition to the commercial software development experience detailed above, I am the author of a number of free / open-source software projects.
 Highlights:

 Apache SpamAssassin, a mail filter to detect and block unsolicited bulk email.
-Since I created the first version in 2001, it has been a runaway success.
-By now it is deployed by thousands of sites protecting somewhere around 100 million users world-wide, is the #1 open-source spam filter, winner of several awards including the Anti-Spam category in Datamation's Product of the Year 2005 and 2006 Awards, an InfoWorld Bossie Award in 2007, and a Linux New Media Award 2006.
-It is probably the most widely-used spam filter in the world.
+I created the first version in 2001, and by now it is probably the most widely-used spam filter in the world, protecting around 100 million users world-wide.
 More info at http://spamassassin.apache.org .